ghostplant/ubuntu-pe/README.md

 ------------------------------------------
 ### What's New according to Version Date:

+* 20230121: Include Onboard for Touchscreen; Add Resource Indicator to Panel.
 * 20230108: Add Hivex Windows Registry Editor and NT Password Tools.
 * 20221225: Fix Desktop-Icon Disappearance after Login; Upgrade Integrated Web Paint.
 * 20221122: Enable 3D by Default (use VESA option if black screen); Use Chrome-80.0; Compress CDImage to 503M.